-Lucy Hale Is Being Body-Shamed for a ‘Too Skinny’ Instagram Picture
+Trolls are Body-Shaming Lucy Hale for ‘Too Skinny’ Instagram Post

 It might have been Thanksgiving break last week, but that didn’t stop the internet trolls from focusing their attention on Lucy Hale‘s body.
-On Saturday, the 28-year-old actress was viciously body-shamed for an Instagram picture which several on the internet deemed as “too skinny.”
+On Saturday, the 28-year-old actress was viciously body-shamed for an Instagram picture that several internet bullies deemed “too skinny.”

-The photo showed the “Pretty Little Liars” standing in her closet in blue jeans and a black t-shirt tied at her waist.
-Though the picture didn’t include a caption, trolls found a lot to talk about in Hale’s caption, particularly about her body.
+The photo showed the “Pretty Little Liars” star standing in her closet in blue jeans and a black t-shirt tied at her waist.
+Though the picture didn’t include a caption, trolls found a lot to talk about, particularly regarding her body.

 MORE: How Lucy Hale Shrinks Acne Spots After Picking a Pimple

-The body-shamers primarily used words like “so thin” and “too skinny” to describe the actress, speculating that she was in poor health because of her weight.
+The body-shamers primarily used words like “so thin” and “too skinny” to describe the actress, speculating that she could be in poor health because of her weight.
 The shamers also accused Hale of losing weight rapidly and asked her to “eat something” to bulk up.
 A few of the comments included:

 “Please eat something baby girl 💖 ur so beautiful but you look so skinny.”